masteringmodernpayments/book/marketplaces.md

 [marketplaces-OmniAuth]: https://github.com/intridea/omniauth
 [marketplaces-OmniAuth::StripeConnect]: https://github.com/isaacsanders/omniauth-stripe-connect
 [marketplaces-stripe-connect-register]: https://stripe.com/docs/connect/getting-started#register-application

-# Connect and Marketplaces

-* Use OAuth to connect to your customer's accounts
-* Make payments to third-party bank accounts with Receipients and Transfers

----

 Marketplaces let multiple people sell goods and services on the same site at the same time.
 Stripe lets your SaaS app implement a marketplace in two different ways.
 With [Stripe Connect][marketplaces-stripe-connect] your users connect their Stripe account with yours, allowing you to make charges with their Stripe account securely and passing fees through directly.
 This is great for a technical audience or for a marketplace who's participants want to be able to manage their own Stripe account.